PnS2018/cheeese/README.md

 --------------
 ### main.py ###
 In here, our model is trained...
-Currently the most siple approach achieves the best results (validation accuracy of ~ 69.5%), with 32 by 32 sized images and color channel set to 1.
+Currently the most siple approach achieves the best results (validation accuracy and test accuracy of ~ 69.5%), with 32 by 32 sized images and color channel set to 1.
 The other models were not tested for long, but most of them also reach close to 70% validation accuracy, depending on image size and color / black and white.

 ### utils.py ###
 In here, a few helpful functions are defined...